shreyasskasetty/shadow-analysis/README.md

 # Shadow Analysis Project for Smart Construction Lab

 ## Overview
-The Shadow Analysis project is part of the Smart Construction Smart City & Smart Building Research Lab evaluation.
+The Shadow Analysis project is part of the Smart Construction Smart City & Smart Building Research Lab evaluation at Texas A&M University.
 It focuses on performing shadow analysis using a Python application, containerized for AWS deployment, and integrates data storage in MongoDB.

 ## Components